The Last Teddy Bear

 “Steve.
 It moved.
 Gandolfini, the bear.
 He moved.”

 “Maybe he’s looking for a better neighborhood.”
 Steve gave his wife a sleepy kiss and rolled over.
 Supernatural phenomena were not in the baby care books.
 Yet...

 By the next feeding, 3 AM, Steve tiptoed in to move the bear to the far end of the crib.
-Gandolfini was in Young Henry’s arms.
-Young Henry was fast asleep.
-Young Henry had not perceptibly moved.
+Gandolfini was in young Henry’s arms.
+Henry was fast asleep.
 Steve plonked the bear on Henry’s bassinette and fetched his son off to Frankie’s breasts.

-In the morning, another feeding and, freshly diapered, freshly burped, Young Henry was replaced in his crib.
-The bear lay in the warm depression where Henry had been ten minutes before.
+In the morning, another feeding and, freshly diapered, freshly burped, Henry was replaced in his crib.
+The bear lay in the warm depression where Henry had been fifteen minutes before.
 The bear had moved or been moved from the bassinette to the crib.
 The bear was alone in the baby’s room at the time.
-Frankie, Steve and Young Henry had been attending to feeding chores.
+Frankie, Steve and young Henry had been attending to feeding chores.
 There were no witnesses.